Season 1, Episode 50

 Gordon Neufeld:

-If you don’t get him sleeping in their own bed, they’ll be in your bed forever and
+If you don’t get him sleeping in their own bed, they’ll be in your bed forever and ever.

 Lorne Brown:

-Ever.
-Here’s the part that I want to say thank you and I think I did it okay with it, but you can tell me what you think he would when he was older and leaving his bed, he would come and wake us up many times a night.
+Here’s the part that I want to say thank you and I think I did okay with it, but you can tell me what you think he would do when he was older and leaving his bed, he would come and wake us up many times a night.
 He didn’t want to sleep alone.
 It used to really upset me.
 I was tired.
 Most of the individuals aren’t happy.
 And then I hear something from Dr. Gordon Neufeld via Gila and listening to one of your courses that they need to see the sparkle in your eye, the delight in your eyes.
 And I realized because I had the look when my child looked at me and I was angry for him waking up, you could see the shift in his face, the fear, the loss of invitation.
-You could just see how I was not his best bet and how he did not feel safe, but yet, but he had nobody else to turn to.
+You could just see how I was not his best bet and how he did not feel safe, but yet, he had nobody else to turn to.

 So he still had the cup to be.
-And then it took one listen to be their best bet to see the delight in their eye.
-And the next night, I didn’t have the foresight to put him back in my bed, by the way, so put him in his own bed.
+And then it took one listen to be their best bet to see the delight in their eyes.
+And the next night, I didn’t have the foresight to put him back in my bed, by the way, so I put him in his own bed.
 But when he came crawling in my bed and he woke me up, I went, Hey buddy, what’s going on?
-And it was just a different, and he told me how he was and then I said, daddy will be with you.
+And it was just different, and he told me how he was and then I said, daddy will be with you.
 And I took him back to his bed and I said, I’ll lay with you.
 And I had that playful tone and I stayed there until he fell asleep.
 And then I went back to my bed and I was exhausted, but I realized I’m his best bet and I got to fake it and I’m going to show up and pretend.
 So I wasn’t excited to see him.
 Just so you know, Gord, when he showed up at three in the morning, no, but he saw and it shifted.
 You could see how it put him at.
 You used the word at rest.

 Gordon Neufeld:

 Absolutely.
 That’s exactly what they need to sense.
 They need to sense that you’ve got this, that you are the answer, that you know you’re the answer, that you are generous with your contact and closeness.
 The more generous you are, the less it is they need.
 And so the answer is when a child is secure in it and knows that mom and dad are there, we didn’t so much co-sleep with our children as we had those wonderful baby monitors where they knew that it was right at our desk.
 And so all it was that mom and our job was to be generous in response.
-Oh, you’re having a difficulty going to sleep.
+Oh, you’re having difficulty going to sleep.
 I’ve got a song in me.
 I’d love to sing.
-I’ve got a misogyny.
+I’ve got a misogamy.
 I’d love to give more generosity than is needed.
 And it was the place where they could go back to sleep.

 So there’s many ways of doing this, but you’re absolutely right.
 You turn the energy around, you realize that you are the answer.
 Children are not for parents, parents are for children.
 And sometimes we got to bluff it.
 Sometimes we’ve got to enter into our alpha role as we always do with alpha.
 We can’t go saying, oh, I really didn’t know if we wanted another child and you were an accident and it took us a long time to get over your birth.
 Doesn’t work.
 That doesn’t work.
 We must come across as their answer with generosity and the work is far less.
 And that’s like if you’re going to have the baby sleeping in their own bed or the toddler, you must appear generous in your response because if you test it, well, I’ll wait to see how much a fuss they’re going to make and the greater the fuss, the more you give in because you can see now that I better give in otherwise it’s going to have hell to bake.
 All that is happening as the child is becoming more alarmed and more insecure.
 It never enables them to find that rest that they need to truly go back to sleep.